 Making progress, saving lives

-But 7 million children still die every year, mostly from diseases we know how to treat or prevent, or simply because they can’t get enough to eat.
+But 18,000 children still die every day, mostly from diseases we know how to treat or prevent, or simply because they can’t get enough to eat.

 Access to health workers

-Together we have identified four priority countries – Bangladesh, China, Nigeria and Pakistan to improve access to health workers, ensure that children in need are reached with transformational health and nutrition programmes and life-saving vaccines.
+Together we have identified five priority countries – Bangladesh, China, Kenya, Nigeria and Pakistan to improve access to health workers and ensure that children in need are reached with transformational health and nutrition programmes, and life-saving interventions.

 The partnership also provides a platform to generate public and political support.
-Together we will work to trigger a global breakthrough on child survival and help accelerate progress so millions of children have the chance to grow up and fulfill their potential.
+Together we are working to trigger a global breakthrough on child survival and to help accelerate progress so millions of children have the chance to grow up and fulfil their potential.
 We want to inspire people across the world to join the cause.

 “We have made dramatic progress, in recent years, to cut child deaths.
 This is inspiring.
 We could be the generation that ensures no child dies from preventable illnesses like diarrhoea, pneumonia.
 The lifesaving partnership with Unilever could be the catalyst to help drive and accelerate this progress.” – Justin Forsyth, Chief Executive, Save the Children UK.